cooperhammond/irs/README.md

                         -a/--artist
   -l, --choose-link     If supplied, will bring up a console choice for what
                         link you want to download based off a list of titles.
+  -sa, --start-at       A song index to start at if something goes wrong while
+                        downloading and you have to restart.
 ```
 Make a note that capitalization and spelling matters a lot in this program.